mjenior/mjenior.github.io/_posts/2015-12-10-Subsampling fastas.md

 ---

 After spending too much time on writing a python script to subsample reads from a fasta file, I found some pretty great awk scripts to do the job.
 They also happen to finish in a fraction of the time without all the overhead that comes with python.
+The goal was to normalize the read files to each other for mapping to genes downstream.
+Without this step first, comparing groups is unfair to those samples that didn't have quite as many reads.
+The difference in coverage between samples was almost negligible, however I wanted to be thorough with my approach.

 For paired-end reads you need to subsample before interleaving and then do that afterwards.
 It takes reads randomly and always grabs its counterpart in the read 2 file.
 I hadn't figured out how to insert bash variables into the output file name as is so I renamed them immediately after the script finishes.
 Here is the code: